nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation.md

 Standard mode is designed for companies that want to manage retention, records and legal hold as a part of their use cases.
 It is meant to adapt smoothly to your needs, with an emphasis on flexibility to adapt to an always evolving regulatory landscape.

+Compliance with SEC-17A4 requires that you leverage a specific set of features.

 ### Storage

 In standard mode, you can use all the [file storages]({{page page='file-storage'}}) supported by Nuxeo Platform.
-As part of the supported storages, you can use Amazon S3, including with Object Lock:
+As part of the supported storages, you can use Amazon S3, including with the object lock option:

 - in "Governance" mode
-- in "Compliance" mode for WORM storage support
+- in "Compliance" mode for compliance with the SEC-17A4 regulation

-{{#> callout type='info' heading=' '}}
+{{#> callout type='info'}}
 Compliance with SEC-17A4 requires usage of Amazon S3 Object Lock in compliance mode.
 {{/callout}}